2015 Year in Review

-Well, 2015 started off as good as one could wish for with a golf trip to Scotland.
-I had a last minute opportunity to go see and play some great Links courses across the pond with fellow Canadian and golf enthusiast Josh Mcfadden.
+Well, 2015 started off as good as one could wish for -- with a golf trip to Scotland!
+I had a last minute opportunity to go see and play some great Links courses across the pond with fellow Canadian and links enthusiast Josh Mcfadden.
 We started the trip in St. Andrews and golfed our way up to Brora in the north.
 From there we headed all the way south to Machrihanish and the Prestwick area, and then back up to St. Andrews via Elie.
 As mentioned in a previous blog post, we had absolutely unreal weather the entire time, and my two favorite tracks on the trip were between Brora and Machrihanish.

 On the more international side of things, Integrative Golf is currently involved with two projects - one just finishing up and another in the design phase.
 Associate Trevor Dormer has been in Japan for the past year helping the Coore & Crenshaw group renovate the Yokahama Golf Club.
-As that project comes to an end, Trevor will come meet up with us on our first U.S. project in Winter Park, Florida.
+As that project comes to an end, Trevor will hopefully come meet up with us on our first U.S. project in Winter Park, Florida.

 Co-designing with Keith Rhebb (Coore & Crenshaw associate), I am excited to be working on such an interesting project (and in a warm climate!).
 Cabot Cliffs was a 'supernatural' project full of natural beauty and wonder, Mickelson National is a big earthmoving, heavy lifting/ heavy shaping type project where we will create everything ourselves, and Winter Park is going to be a quaint, boutique, 9 hole renovation project that focuses on community golf and fun golf.
 I think 2015 has officially covered the full spectrum of golf projects?